Wikipedia tells us that “Delft is a city and municipality in the province of South Holland, Netherlands.

 family Van der Want, and Georges Antidthoine Alexis Barras, a Belgian lender and art collector."

 These two, like almost all Regina pottery pieces, bear the founder's initials, WB.

-Regina apparently wasn't the only Dutch factory to make colorful versions of the popular Delft-ish
+Regina awasn't the only Dutch factory to make colorful versions of the popular Delft-ish

-green one has a quite traditional flower on its right, but sports a somewnat fantastic bird on its
+'groen' one has a quite traditional flower on its right, but sports a somewhat fantastic bird on its

 Here are a whole bunch of modern ones, mass produced for the tourist trade; again, my wife and I got